Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Hermitian -groups

-The group $E_{p,q}^1$ in bidegree $(p,q)$ is a direct sum of motivic cohomology groups positioned on the vertical line above $p$ and inbetween the horizontal lines corresponding to weights $q$ and $q+1$.
+Using the formula in Theorem~\ref{thm:diff-ko} for the first differentials we are ready to perform low-degree computations in the slice spectral sequence for $\KQ$.
+We assume throughout that $F$ is a field of $\Char(F)\neq 2$.
+The Beilinson-Soule vanishing conjecture predicts the integral motivic cohomology group $H^{2q-p,q}$ is trivial if $p>2q$, which holds for instance for finite fields and number fields.
+(The same group is uniquely divisible if $p\geq 2q$, except when $p=q=0$).
+We note that $H^{4-p,2}=0$ for $p\geq 4$ by comparison with Lichtenbaum's weight-two motivic complex $\Gamma(2)$ \cite[\S 7]{BL}, \cite{Lichtenbaum}.
+In the following table for the $E^1$-page of the slice spectral sequence for $\KQ$, the group $E_{p,q}^1$ in bidegree $(p,q)$ is a direct sum of motivic cohomology groups positioned on the vertical line above $p$ and inbetween the horizontal lines corresponding to the weights $q$ and $q+1$.

-Using the formula in Theorem~\ref{thm:diff-ko} for the $d_{1}$-differentials we are ready to perform low degree computations in the slice spectral sequence for $\KQ$.
-We assume $F$ is a field of characteristic zero.

-The Beilinson-Soule vanishing conjecture predicts that $H^{2q-p,q}$ is the trivial group if $p>2q$, which holds for instance for finite fields and number fields.
-Recall that $H^{2q-p,q}$ is uniquely divisible if $p\geq 2q$, except when $p=q=0$.
 A comparison with $\KT$ via Proposition \ref{prop:slices-unit-kt} implies: \begin{lemma} Suppose that $p\leq 3$.
 Then the canonical map induces an identification $E^{2}_{p,q}(\KQ)=E^{2}_{p,q}(\KT)$ for all $q\geq p+1$ if $p$ is even and for all $q\geq p+2$ if $p$ is odd.
 If $F$ satisfies the Beilinson-Soule vanishing conjecture, the identification holds also for $p>3$. \end{lemma}

 Lemma \ref{lemma:BScomputation} combined with the classical computation of $\pi_{0,0}\KQ$ as the Grothendieck-Witt group of $F$ basically determines the $0$th and $1$st columns of the $0$th slice spectral sequence of $\KQ$.
 In the $1$st column we note: There are no entering or exiting differentials in weight $q\leq 2$.
 In weight three the exiting differential has kernel $h^{2,3}$ by Corollary~\ref{cor:sq-weight-1}.
 Moreover, the differential